Anant-Chambiyal/Myntra-Sales-and-Customer-Analytics/README.md

 ## Recommendations

-Sales Growth Strategies:
+Sales Growth Strategies

 - **Optimize Seasonal Sales Patterns:** Introduce February-specific promotions such as Valentine's Day offers to improve sales during the low period.
 Boost inventory in January and November to maximize high demand.
 - **Leverage High-contributing Markets and Customer Segments:** Run localized campaigns in top-performing states using regional languages and festivals.
 Personalize product recommendations for customers aged 35 and above.
 Improve delivery time and post-purchase support to strengthen customer loyalty.

 ***

-Maximize Product Portfolio Balance:
+Maximize Product Portfolio Balance

 - **Maintain Category Balance:** Continue monitoring the performance of all categories to maintain a balanced portfolio.
 Avoid over-dependency on a single product category to reduce risks and ensure conistent sales from a wide range of products.
 Take advantage of night-time buying behaviour by scheduling push notifications and targeted ads during this period.